André Castro (footballer, born 1991)

-André Andrade de Castro (born 2 November 1991), known as André Castro, is a Brazilian footballer who plays for Lemense.
+André Andrade de Castro (born 2 November 1991), known as André Castro, is a Brazilian professional footballer who plays for Lemense.
 A versatile player, he plays mainly as either a centre-back or defensive midfielder, but can also appear as a right-back.

 Career

 Born in São Paulo, André Castro played in 2016 for Oeste in the Campeonato Brasileiro Série B due to a partnership between Audax and Oeste.

 In May 2019, Castro returned to Atlético Goianiense.